MONTH-LONG AWARENESS CAMPAIGN TO CELEBRATE THE POWER OF MEALS ON WHEELS AND INCREASE SUPPORT FOR AMERICA’S SENIORS

-Arlington, VA, March 1, 2018 – Today marks the beginning of the 16th Annual March for Meals – a month-long, community-by-community celebration of Meal on Wheels and the vulnerable seniors who rely on the vital service to remain independent at home.
+Arlington, VA, March 1, 2019 – Today marks the beginning of the 17th Annual March for Meals – a month-long, nationwide celebration of Meal on Wheels and our senior neighbors who rely on the vital service to remain health and independent at home.
 This annual awareness and action campaign is coordinated each year by Meals on Wheels America.

-The annual March for Meals commemorates the historic day in March 1972 when President Nixon signed into law a measure that amended the Older Americans Act of 1965 and established a national nutrition program for seniors 60 years and older.
-Since 2002, Meals on Wheels programs from across the country have joined forces for the annual awareness campaign to celebrate this successful public-private partnership and garner the support needed to fill the gap between the seniors served and those still in need.
+The annual March for Meals celebration commemorates the historic day in March of 1972 when President Nixon signed into law a measure that amended the Older Americans Act of 1965 to include a national nutrition program for seniors 60 years and older.
+Since 2002, community-based Meals on Wheels programs from across the country have joined forces for the annual awareness campaign to celebrate this successful public-private partnership and garner the support needed to fill the gap between the seniors served and those still in need.

 The annual campaign gives the local businesses, organizations, governments and volunteers who contribute so generously in their communities an opportunity to support homebound seniors in a variety of ways to make America stronger and healthier.
-For more information on how to find a celebration near you, visit www.marchformeals.com.
+For more information, visit www.mealsonwheelsamerica.org/marchformeals.

 About Meals on Wheels America

 Meals on Wheels America is the leadership organization supporting the more than 5,000 community-based programs across the country that are dedicated to addressing senior isolation and hunger.
 This network serves virtually every community in America and, along with more than two million staff and volunteers, delivers the nutritious meals, friendly visits and safety checks that enable America’s seniors to live nourished lives with independence and dignity.
 By providing funding, leadership, education, research and advocacy support, Meals on Wheels America empowers its local member programs to strengthen their communities, one senior at a time.
 For more information, or to find a Meals on Wheels provider near you, visit www.mealsonwheelsamerica.org.